The Nesterov-Spokoiny Acceleration Achieves Strict $o(1/k^2)$ Convergence: The Nesterov--Spokoiny Acceleration

 \section{The Nesterov--Spokoiny Acceleration}

 \if\highlight1

 \fi In the work of Nesterov and Spokoiny \cite{nesterov2017random}, an acceleration principle that differs from Nesterov's classic acceleration method \cite{nesterov1983method,nest2003} is presented.
 This method involves maintaining two sequences, $\{ \x_k \}$ and $\{ \z_k \}$, and utilizes the gradient on the line connecting $\x_k$ and $\z_k$ to update both trajectories.
 Nesterov and Spokoiny introduced this form of acceleration specifically in the context of zeroth-order acceleration.
 To effectively enhance this method of Nesterov and Spokoiny, we integrate the principle of gradient descent into this acceleration method.
 A similar principle previously appeared in \cite{pmlr-v70-li17g}.
-In this paper, we demonstrate that this design leverages the advantages of the descent property and acceleration momentum, resulting in a convergence rate of $o(k^{-2})$.
+In this paper,\textit{ we provide a design that merges the descent property with Nesterov's momentum, achieving a convergence rate of $o(k^{-2})$ while maintaining monotonic descent. }

 The Nesterov--Spokoiny Acceleration algorithm is described in Algorithm \ref{alg:nsa}.

 Convergence guarantee for smooth convex objectives $ \mathscr{F}_{L}^{1,1} (\R^n) $ \cite{nest2003,nest2018} is in Theorem \ref{thm:main}.
 For completeness, the definition of $ \mathscr{F}_{L}^{1,1} (\R^n) $ is included in the Appendix.